sebbekarlsson/BAD_DONT_USE_PIVBS/README.md

 # PIVBS
 > Platform Independent Visual Basic Scripting

+> (It is basically a port from Windows to Unix-like systems)

 > This is a VBScript parser/interpreter which goal is to work
 > on every platform.